MichaelCade/90DaysOfDevOps/Days/day16.md

 ## Managing your Linux System, Filesystem & Storage

 So far we have had a brief overview of Linux and DevOps and then we got our lab environment set up using vagant [(Day 14)](Day14.md), we then touched on a small portion of commands that will be in your daily toolkit when in the terminal and getting things done [(Day 15)](Day15.md).

 Here we are going to look into three key areas of looking after your Linux systems with updates, installing software, understanding what system folders are used for and we will also take a look at storage.

 ## Managing Ubuntu & Software

 The first thing we are going to look at is how we update our operating system.
 Most of you will be familiar with this process in a Windows OS and macOS, this looks slightly different on a Linux desktop and server.

 We are going to be looking at the apt package manager, this is what we are going to use on our Ubuntu VM for updates and software installation.

-Generally, at least on dev workstations I run this command to make sure that I have the latest available updates from the central repositories, before any software installation.
+Generally, at least on dev workstations, I run this command to make sure that I have the latest available updates from the central repositories, before any software installation.

 `sudo apt-get update`